Fidler and Omaha host South Dakota State - WTOP News

 Omaha, Nebraska; Saturday, 8 p.m.
 EST

-BOTTOM LINE: Omaha hosts the South Dakota State Jackrabbits after Frankie Fidler scored 23 points in Omaha’s 91-84 win over the South Dakota Coyotes.
+BOTTOM LINE: Omaha hosts the South Dakota State Jackrabbits after Frankie Fidler scored 23 points in Omaha’s 91-84 win against the South Dakota Coyotes.

-The Mavericks are 10-2 on their home court.
-Omaha is sixth in the Summit League with 7.6 offensive rebounds per game led by Marquel Sutton averaging 2.2.
+The Mavericks have gone 10-2 at home.
+Omaha is the best team in the Summit League with 11.9 fast break points.

-The Jackrabbits are 7-4 in Summit League play.
-South Dakota State averages 76.4 points and has outscored opponents by 3.9 points per game.
+The Jackrabbits have gone 7-4 against Summit League opponents.
+South Dakota State averages 11.2 turnovers per game and is 7-6 when turning the ball over less than opponents.

-Omaha averages 75.5 points per game, 3.0 more points than the 72.5 South Dakota State gives up.
-South Dakota State averages 76.4 points per game, 3.8 more than the 72.6 Omaha gives up.
+Omaha makes 46.0% of its shots from the field this season, which is 4.1 percentage points higher than South Dakota State has allowed to its opponents (41.9%).
+South Dakota State has shot at a 47.4% clip from the field this season, 2.4 percentage points greater than the 45.0% shooting opponents of Omaha have averaged.

-TOP PERFORMERS: Fidler is shooting 45.8% and averaging 19.3 points for the Mavericks.
-Sutton is averaging 15.2 points over the last 10 games for Omaha.
+TOP PERFORMERS: Tony Osburn is shooting 35.9% from beyond the arc with 1.8 made 3-pointers per game for the Mavericks, while averaging 7.7 points.

-Zeke Mayo is averaging 18.7 points, 5.8 rebounds and 3.7 assists for the Jackrabbits.
-William Kyle III is averaging 15.1 points over the last 10 games for South Dakota State.
+Zeke Mayo is scoring 18.7 points per game with 5.8 rebounds and 3.7 assists for the Jackrabbits.

 LAST 10 GAMES: Mavericks: 5-5, averaging 80.9 points, 33.0 rebounds, 10.3 assists, 5.9 steals and 2.8 blocks per game while shooting 48.2% from the field.
 Their opponents have averaged 79.2 points per game.